I may earn a commission if you make a purchase through the product links on this page at no extra cost to you.

 Unless you don’t plan to enjoy your day out, you should keep your baby’s food in the big picture.
 You want to make sure he has enough food to take him throughout the day.
 And because his food at this stage is breast milk, the question is, how do you pack it?

 We are here to answer the question, so you don’t have to.
 Just giddy up!
+Below is how to take breast milk when going out.

 How To Pack Fresh Breast Milk

 If your plan is to carry a few extra bottles, they can be packed in a small breast milk cooler when you’re traveling.
 In case you didn’t know, breast milk coolers are tools designed to help you transport your breast milk to and from work, or when you’re on a trip.
 A good example is the Teamoy Breastmilk Cooler Bag.
 It can take up to 4 breastmilk bottles. i.e. about 9 ounces.
-Its high-quality nylon material, leakproof and hot-pressing lining keeps breastmilk cold for long.
+Its high-quality nylon material, leakproof and hot-pressing lining keep breastmilk cold for long.

 An ice pack comes with most breast milk coolers.
 At the point of leaving, do ensure the ice pack is frozen solid, and that your breast milk is what you pack last and unpack first.